rntmancuso/black-box-profiler/README.md

 1. Clone the profiler from *black-box-profiler* repo: https://github.com/rntmancuso/black-box-profiler.git

 2. Before compiling the profiler, you need to compile/cross-compile the elf library.
 For doing so, run the install_libelf.sh from profiler folder.
-Then compress its results and move them to ZCU board.
+Then compress its results and move them to the ZCU board.

+3. We want to compile the profiler tool on the ZCU, therefore  set 'CC = gcc' and do make in the profiler folder.
+In case you want to corss compile the profiler, keep 'CC = ${CROSS_COMPILE}gcc' and then do make.

 ### Test Page Migration